 - 135i adds an aero kit that BMW says provides greater downforce and improved brake cooling

-- 18-inch wheels standard on coupe, available on convertible
+- 18-inch wheels are standard on coupe, available on convertible

 - Heated side mirrors and heated windshield washer jets